-ORLANDO, FL - Florida's housing market reported more new listings, higher median prices and fewer days to a sales contract during the first quarter of 2016, according to the latest housing data released by Florida Realtors.
-Closed sales of single-family homes statewide totaled 57,913 in 1Q 2016, slightly up (0.3 percent) over the 1Q 2015 figure.
+ORLANDO, FL – The Florida housing market reported rising median prices, more new listings and fewer days to a sales contract during the third quarter of 2016, according to the latest housing data released by Florida Realtors.
+Closed sales of single-family homes statewide totaled 71,857 in 3Q 2016, almost the same level (down 0.4 percent) as during 3Q 2015.

-The statewide median sales price for single-family existing homes in 1Q 2016 was $203,500, up 11.8 percent from the same time a year ago, according to data from Florida Realtors Industry Data and Analysis department in partnership with local Realtor boards/associations.
-The statewide median price for condo-townhouse properties during the quarter was $153,000, up 5.5 percent over the year-ago figure.
+The statewide median sales price for single-family existing homes in 3Q 2016 was $224,900, up 12.5 percent from the same time a year ago, according to data from Florida Realtors research department in partnership with local Realtor boards/associations.
+The statewide median price for condo-townhouse properties during the quarter was $160,000, up 6.7 percent over the year-ago figure.
 The median is the midpoint; half the homes sold for more, half for less.

-In 1Q 2016, the median time to a contract (the midpoint of the number of days it took for a property to receive a sales contract during that time) was 53 days for single-family homes and 54 days for condo-townhouse properties.
+In 3Q 2016, the median time to a contract (the midpoint of the number of days it took for a property to receive a sales contract during that time) was 41 days for single-family homes and 54 days for condo-townhouse properties.

-Inventory was at a 4.5-months' supply in the first quarter for single-family homes and at a 6.3-months' supply for condo-townhouse properties, according to Florida Realtors.
+Inventory was at a 4.2-months' supply in the second quarter for single-family homes and at a 5.8-months' supply for condo-townhouse properties, according to Florida Realtors.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.74 percent for 1Q 2016, slightly up from the 3.72 percent average recorded during the same quarter a year earlier.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.45 percent for 3Q 2016, significantly lower than the 3.95 percent average recorded during the same quarter a year earlier.